Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Group-wise Fusion for Multimodal-enhanced FR ( )

-where $E_G(l)$ is the embedding for group $l$, and $Q_l$ denotes the aggregated multimodal features.
-To optimize this module, we use group-level item embeddings as supervision.
-Specifically, for group $l$, the item embedding $C_l$ is obtained by aggregating local embeddings from members, \eg $C_l = \text{AvgPooling}(\{E_\mathcal{I}^u\}_{u \in G_l})$.
-The parameters of $S_\phi$ are then updated by minimizing,
+To optimize this module, we leverage group-level item embeddings as supervisory signals, guiding the aggregated multimodal features to better reflect the collective item representations within each user group.
+Specifically, for each group $l$, the group item embedding $C_l$ is obtained by aggregating the local embeddings of its members, \eg $C_l = \text{AvgPooling}(\{E_\mathcal{I}^u\}_{u \in G_l})$.
+These embeddings summarize how items are perceived by users within the group, providing a target for group-level aggregation.
+The parameters of the aggregation function $S_\phi$ and the group embeddings $E_G$ are then updated by minimizing,

-where $\mathcal{L}_{agg}$ is the aggregation loss, \eg the mean squared error between $Q_l$ and $C_l$.
-This optimization aligns aggregated group-level multimodal features with group-specific item embeddings, enhancing cross-modal consistency and yielding representations better suited for downstream recommendation.
+where $\mathcal{L}_{agg}$ denotes the aggregation loss, typically instantiated as the mean squared error between the aggregated group embedding $Q_l$ and the corresponding group item embedding $C_l$.
+This optimization encourages the group-level multimodal representations to capture consistent cross-modal semantics while reflecting the collective perception of items within each user group, facilitating more coherent and informative embeddings for subsequent recommendation learning.